Donna N. Stahl papers

 Donna N. Stahl was born March 22, 1927, to Stanton R. and Thelma (Friend) Stahl in Massillon, Ohio.
 She graduated from Washington High School in 1945 and earned a B.S. in Home Economics from Purdue University in 1949.
 While at Purdue, Donna was a member of the V. C. Meredith Club (Home Economics Club), the Women's Residence Halls Club, the Wesley Foundation, and the Y.W.C.A.
 She worked as a Dietician at Ohio Wesleyan University, Ohio State University, and the Ohio State Department of Education, where she supervised the state's school lunch program.
 She was active in her local community as a member of the Massillon First United Methodist Church, Massillon Women's Club, First Families of Ohio, and D.A.R.
 Regent (1996 - 2001).
 She died on February 7, 2011 at Affinity Medical Center in Massillon, Ohio.

 The original order and groupings of the materials has been retained whenever possible.
 All materials have been housed in acid-free folders, archival sleeves, and acid-free boxes.
+Newspaper clippings have been photocopied for preservation and the originals have been retained.

 - Donna N. Stahl papers